Tarela/SELMA/README.md

 $ SELMA -m bulk -i ${path}/testdata.bed.gz -p ${path}/testpeak.bed -g hg38 -f PE -o testbulk -t ATAC -s ${path}/hg38.2bit --bias naked --kmer 10
 ```

+## 5. Pre-processing steps for generating the input fragments file.
+SELMA takes aligned fragment files (in .bed format) as input.
+Thus users can perform any pre-processing steps to customize the fragments files.
+For example, only use high quality reads with perfect alignemnt (e.g., MAPQ > 30) to run SELMA.
+For bulk data, only using unique paired-end fragments (unique loci) would reduce the influence from the over amplificaiton.
+For single-cell data, keep unique fragments in each individual cell level is also a considerable option.

-## 5. Install and use published single cell clustering methods based on SELMA bias correction.
+## 6. Install and use published single cell clustering methods based on SELMA bias correction.
 SELMA sc mode implements several well acknowledged cell clustering methods in the single cell clustering analysis in additional to the default PCA+Kmeans analysis.
 To activate these alternative methods (name, version and link listed below), users need to install the related package, and specify the method by the --clusterMethod parameter.
 If any methods were specified by the --clusterMethod parameter but with no related package installed, SELMA will skip the single-cell clustering analysis.
 - [Seurat v4.0.0](https://satijalab.org/seurat/)
 - [APEC v1.2.2](https://github.com/QuKunLab/APEC)